angular/angular/aio/content/guide/ngmodule-api.md

 The router creates them and drops them into the DOM near a `<router-outlet>`.
 You don't have to add the routing components to an NgModule's `entryComponents` array because Angular adds them implicitly.

-The only components you need to add manually to the `entryComponents` array are any components you are bootstrapping using one of the imperative techniques, such as [`ViewComponentRef.createComponent()`](api/core/ViewContainerRef#createComponent), as undiscoverable.
-If you need to dynamically load components, add these components to the `entryComponents` array.
+If you need to load an entry component dynamically, add the component to the `entryComponents` array.
 For more information, see [Entry components](guide/entry-components "Entry components").

 <div class="callout is-helpful">